Thrift Store Furniture Makeover

 It is time for another Thrift Store Challenge!
 I have been participating in these monthly Thrift Store Challenges with a group of very creative bloggers for the last few months.
 It is so much fun.
 For this challenge, we did not have a theme or any budget (but try to keep it as budget friendly as possible).
 Just buy something from a thrift store and spruce it up, paint it, etc. and do what you wish with it.
+I chose to do a Thrift Store Furniture Makeover this month.
 You can see my past projects here.

 Please check out all the other participants in the Thrift Store Challenge at the bottom of this post.

 I was on the hunt for the perfect table that would fit nicely under the lighthouse gallery wall I installed a few weeks ago.
 While out thrifting, I stopped at our local Goodwill store and spotted this table.
 It was the perfect size and shape for my Thrift Store Furniture Makeover, but there was no price on it.
 I tried to find an employee to ask how much they were asking for it, but the store was busy and no one was available to ask.
 I didn’t have much time to wait, so I left.
 However, I couldn’t stop thinking about it!
 I went back the next day to see if it was still there, and thankfully it was!
 YIPEEEE!
 Yet, there still was no price on it.
 This time the store was not busy and I was able to easily find an employee to ask for a price.
 When the manager said, how about $19.99, I quickly said YES, bought it, and had them put it in my car ASAP.
 It isn’t in perfect condition and appears to have been a TV Stand, but that was ok with me.
 I knew I’d be painting it anyhow.